Articut

 - Invalid arguments.: Argument format error.
 Please check the types of your arguments. | ||

-- Invalid project.: loki_key is invalid.
+- Invalid Project.: loki_key is invalid.
 Please make sure your loki_key is correct and all projects have been deployed. | ||

 - Internal server error.
 (Your word count balance is not consumed, don't worry.
 System will reboot in 5min, please try again later.): Well...it seems there's something wrong with our server.
 Don't worry, we are fixing it and the server is scheculed to reboo and go online in 5 min.
 Please try again later.
 Don't worry, your quota stays intact. | ||